-2018 was an excellent year for new shoe releases and a lot of that momentum has pushed forward into this year.
+2018 was an excellent year for new shoe releases and 2019-20 is also shaping up nicely.

-Here’s what happened in the past year. adidas revamped their Supernova product lines and merged them into Solar.
+Here’s what happened the last year. adidas revamped their Supernova product lines and merged them into Solar.
 Brooks brought the DNA Loft to game day.
 Reebok surprised everyone with the Floatride.
 Nike brought the React and ZoomX foam into the mainstream.
 Saucony and New Balance made small but visible improvements to their existing line.

-Yes, we know, it’s still spring so this guide is far from conclusive.
-We’ll update the list some time during this year.
+Yes, we know, it’s still summer 2019 so this guide is far from conclusive.
+We’ll update the list again later this year.
 We chose just one shoe for each category based on the following selection criteria.

 1) Should be easy to find and buy: Not all shoe models and brands are readily available across all retail channels, so this guide focuses on the popular models which are likely to be found in most places.
 So even limited releases from major brands are excluded.
-That’s the reason why you won’t see the Reebok Floatride Fast here.
+That’s also the reason why you won’t see the Reebok Floatride Fast here.
 Or for that matter, brands like Hoka, Altra, Salomon, or On.